astsu777/bootstrap/README.md

+# WORK IN PROGRESS

+:warning: **DO NOT USE THE DEV BRANCH.
+THIS IS WORK IN PROGRESS ONLY!!**

 # Bootstrap
 This is a script that can be used to automate the setup of a workstation or a personal computer.